denten-books/plain-text/0-intro.md

 animal communication behavior, to Unix manuals, to textbooks on semiotics, and to foundational texts in the philosophy of aesthetics and literary theory.

-I deploy the archive to argue that extant theories of interpretation evolved to function under the conditions tied to static print media.
+I deploy the archive to argue that theories of interpretation evolved under the conditions tied to static print media.
 By contrast, electronic text changes dynamically to suit its reader, political context, and geography.
 Consequently, I argue for the development of what I term *computational poetics*: a strategy of interpretation capable of reaching past the surface content to reveal the software platforms and the hardware infrastructures that contribute to the production of meaning.
 Drawing on a range of materials at the intersection of literary thought and the history of modern computing, *Plain Text* examines a number of key literary-theoretical constructs, recasting the electronic book as a computational object.

 I appeal to the idea of "plain text" in the title of this book to signal an affinity with a particular mode of computational meaning-making.
 Plain text